amanzi/amanzi/doc/input_spec/AmanziInputSpec.rst

    * [U] `"transient error rel tol"` [double] The values specified here and in `"transient error abs tol"` give the user control over the norm that is used in the steady state computation.
 We refer to the value in `"transient error rel tol"` as rtol and to the value specified in `"transient error abs tol"` as atol.
 Then these parameters are used in the norm computation in the following way: norm = max_{all cells} ( | pressure update in the cell | / ( atol + rtol * | pressure in the cell | ).
 For example, to specify an infinity norm on the pressure update, a user would set atol=1.0 and rtol = 0.0.

    * [U] `"transient error abs tol"` [double] See `"transient error rel tol"`.

+   * [U] `"transient max divergent iterations`" [int] the BDF1 time integrator will tolerate one less than that many subsequent divergent nonlinear iterations. if there are `"transient max divergent iterations`" then the time iterator will give up on this time step and will cause the current time step to be cut by 50% and the current time step to be repeated.

    * [U] `"ML smoother type`" [string] The smoother to be used by ML, valid paramters are `"Jacobi`" (default), `"Gauss-Seidel`", and `"ILU`".